dev-soni-07/Ahead-app-ui/README.md

 ## Others

-Greetings of the day,

-I hope this message finds you well.
-I wanted to inform you that I have successfully completed the Frontend UI intern task as per the provided instructions.
+I have successfully completed the Frontend UI intern task as per the provided instructions.
 I have deployed the project on both Vercel and Netlify for your convenience.

 Here are the links for your reference: